kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 ## Labeling resources

 Based on the decision taken for [Consistent labeling of Kyma modules](https://github.com/kyma-project/community/issues/864).
-APIGateway operator resources are labeled with the common kubernetes labels, e.g.:
+APIGateway operator resources are labeled with the common kubernetes labels:

 ```yaml
 kyma-project.io/module: api-gateway